“God’s world is flawed and less than perfect, just like the people I love.”

 It’s a timely message, which resides at the very heart of the Rabbi’s latest and he says last book titled: Nine Essential Things I’ve Learned About Life.
 (Knopf, 2015.)
 The book is a collection of key lessons Kushner has learned over his long and venerated life as a beloved rabbi and an admittedly flawed human being.
 In this final message to his readers, Kushner encourages people to challenge their beliefs and accept their lives imperfections and all.
 He believes deeply in the power of the second chance and says forgiveness is a favor you do for yourself.

 “A good life doesn’t have to be 100% safe or 100% successful.
-People can fail, people can make mistakes. people can make seri32d3f12db13de751d2623e58470b80fcous mistakes, mess up their first marriages and embark on a second one, deform their children because they were such inexperienced parents, offend people who deserve better from their hand…and it doesn’t mark them forever.
+People can fail, people can make mistakes. people can make serious mistakes, mess up their first marriages and embark on a second one, deform their children because they were such inexperienced parents, offend people who deserve better from their hand…and it doesn’t mark them forever.
 You can repent.
 You can outgrow your mistakes and if you realize they were mistakes, you can lean in the other direction and make sure you never do anything like that again.”

 Rabbi Kushner says this final book is a sort of guide for people trying to survive a sometimes cruel and unkind world.
 He says that despite all the bad news we’re bombarded with every day- we must remember how much in our world has already changed for the better.